technokrat/fix_protobuf_imports/README.md

 # ...
 ```

 Using these modules will not work under Python 3, as the imports are not relative.
-As it can get quite cumbersome to fix these issues, this script will convert the imports automatically.
+As it can get quite cumbersome to fix these issues, this script will convert the imports automatically:

 ```bash
 fix-protobuf-imports /path/to/python_out/dir